lincoln-dlamini-wttsa/moovium/readme-two.md

 * Implementing the basic CRUD ( CREATE,READ,UPDATE,DELETE ) operations common to Rest APIs
 * Persist data to a data store.

-These are just a few concepts to get you started on your way to Rockstar Java Developer
+These are just a few concepts to get you started on building APIs using Java.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With